4 min read

 Exercise will help you develop the subsequent thing stress may be zapping from you—your appetite.
 Exercise will make you crave selected food.
 Don’t succumb to the habit of eating junk food.
 Now that you are exercising, you will need quality food.
 Try complex carbohydrates and protein-rich foods that double as great mood and concentration enhancers.
 Feed your workout with high-energy foods and nutrients to fuel your physical routine.

 A nutritious diet includes high-fiber vegetables, fruits, whole grains, low-fat dairy products (or non-dairy if lactose intolerant, like 70 percent of people globally), and lean or plant proteins.
 Avoid foods high in refined sugar, carbohydrates, saturated fats, or salt.
 Pay even more attention if your family’s health history has food-lifestyle-type diseases.
 Consume moderate alcohol since too much can spiral you into depression.
 As one of my late uncles used to say, “Eat!
-Don’t go hungry!
+Don’t go hungry!“

 Photo by Olimpo Ávila Salazar / Unsplash

 Bills Are Stressful.
-Ignore Them And Sleep…For Now
+Ignore Them And Sleep

 Screenshot 2021-10-11 150119.jpg